asabade/asabade.github.io/_posts/2017-11-07-FinancialTimeSeriesTensorFlow.md

 ---
-title: Machine Learnig with TensorFlow
+title: Machine Learning with TensorFlow
 subtitle: By following the Sun we can predict the performance of Stock markets that close later on in the day based on what happpend in markets earlier in the day!
 tags: [TensorFlow, Time Series Data, Financial Data, Vizualization]
 ---